scretu/spies/README.md

 - The biggest limitation is that... this proxy is not nginx... nor envoy, or HAproxy or Apache HTTPD...
 This is just for fun and/or academic purposes

 - You have to restart the application if you've changed the configuration file; In case of Docker, you need to rebuild the image and restart the container if you've changed the configuration file; In case of Kubernetes, you also have to repackage the Helm chart and re-deploy it in case you've changed the configuration file

-- You might see exception in the logs while doing requests
 </details>